asamzaman87/TwitterClone/README.md

-# Weather Aggregator
+# Twitter Clone
-Weather Aggregator is an application which displays weather information and news for a particular region
+Twitter Clone is an application which mimics Twitter through AI and machine-learning models

 ## Setup
 ### Download Code